-Sole Ownership

-Sole ownership may be described as ownership by an individual or other entity capable of acquiring title.
+Sole Ownership- Sole ownership may be described as ownership by an individual or other entity capable of acquiring title.
 Examples of common vesting cases of sole ownership are:

-- 1. A Single Man/Woman: A man or woman who is not legally married or in a domestic partnership.
-For example: Bruce Buyer, a single man. - 2.
-A Married Man, Woman as His/ Her Sole and Separate Property: A married man or woman who wishes to acquire title in his or her name alone.
+1. A Single Man/Woman: A man or woman who is not legally married or in a domestic partnership.
+For example: Bruce Buyer, a single man.

+2. A Married Man, Woman as His/ Her Sole and Separate Property: A married man or woman who wishes to acquire title in his or her name alone.

 The title company insuring title will require the spouse of the married man or woman acquiring title to specifically disclaim or relinquish his or her right, title and interest to the property.
 This establishes that both spouses want title to the property to be granted to one spouse as that spouse's sole and separate property.
-For example: Bruce Buyer, a married man, as his sole and separate property. - 3.
-A Domestic Partner as His or Her Sole and Separate Property: A domestic partner who wishes to acquire title in his or her name alone.
-The title company insuring title will require the domestic partner of the person acquiring title to specifically disclaim or relinquish his or her right, title and interest to the property.
-This establishes that both domestic partners want title to the property to be granted to one partner as that person's sole and separate property.
-For example: Bruce Buyer, a registered domestic partner, as his sole and separate property.

-To be recognized in the State of Nevada, individuals who are in a domestic partnership in another jurisdiction must complete and file a notarized Domestic Partnership Declaration form with the Secretary of State's Office.
-The individuals must attach a copy of their domestic partnership certificate to the Declaration form.
-The \$50 filing fee is waived (http://nvsos.gov/index.aspx?page=269).

-Co-Ownership

-Title to property owned by two or more persons may be vested in the following forms:
+For example: Bruce Buyer, a married man, as his sole and separate property.
+Co-Ownership-Title to property owned by two or more persons may be vested in the following forms:

-1. Community Property: A form of vesting title to property owned together by married persons or by domestic partners.
-Community property is distinguished from separate property, which is property acquired before marriage or before a domestic partnership, by separate gift or bequest, after legal separation, or which is agreed in writing to be owned by one spouse or domestic partner.
-Since community property is owned equally, both parties must sign all agreements and documents transferring or encumbering title.
+1. Community Property: A form of vesting title to property owned together by married persons.
+Community property is distinguished from separate property, which is property acquired before marriage, by separate gift or bequest, after legal separation, or which is agreed in writing to be owned by one spouse.